 "Spending an hour acting like Rose or any of Inspector Spacetime's companions will get you five.
 This is Abed."

 "Jeff," she scolds.
 "Rose is from that other show we're not allowed to mention.
 You know how Abed feels about it."

 He chuckles, "But Abed's not here," just as Annie continues loudly, "And anyway, I play Geneva.
 I do a mean British accent, listen," she coughs a little and sets her chin high, fisting the air jauntily, "'ello mate!"

-"Hmm," Jeff nods.
+"Hmm," Jeff nods slowly.
 "It's uncanny.
 Dick Van Dyke's got nothing on you."

-"I know, right?" she smiles, wrestling her camera into his protective case.
+"I know, right?" she smiles, wrestling her camera into its protective case.
 "Wait, does this mean you've seen Mary Poppins?
-Aww!
 I'm learning so much about you."

 "Mmm-hmm.
 You didn't say no though."

 He can't help but laugh.
 "I think you're missing the real issue here."